plonerma/wann-genetic/sphinx_doc/source/experiment_series.rst

 Generating Series of Experiments
 ================================

-In order to compare the impact of the various hyper parameters, it is necessary to compare multiple runs of the experiment with slightly changing parameters.
+In order to compare the impact of the various hyperparameters (see :doc:`params` fo available parameters), it is necessary to compare multiple runs of the experiment with slightly changing parameters.
 The ``generate_experiment_series`` command can be used to generate a list of experiments from a `base` and a `specification` file.
 The `base` file is used to define parameters that are shared within a series of experiments (eg. you might want to run multiple parameters on the same task - the task name must then be placed in the `base` file).

 The `specification` file defines a the parameters that will be changed between the experiment and the values they will take on.
 Every variable/value combination (cross product) will then be created.
 The command line tool will output a list of files that can then be used to run these experiments (eg. using a simple for loop):